foxx/foxx.github.io/_posts/draft-2014-12-30-crossbar-io-code-review.draft.markdown

 Admittedly the Autobahn WAMP family has wide cross language support and would allow for rapid prototyping, but the WAMP specification as a whole feels unviable.

 As such, on the grounds of poor code and architectual design quality, I would choose not to use crossbar.io, Autobahn or the WAMP specification for any of my work.
 This doesn't mean *you* shouldn't use it, but you should at least be aware of the dragons.

+There was also a [discussion](https://groups.google.com/forum/#!msg/autobahnws/EMKF4a0aXKI/uy7cg9DvqLYJ) with the authors regarding this article, prior to its release.